 Pop into the freezer for a few hours and then transfer to a Ziploc bag.
 When you’re ready to cook simply grab a starter and toss it in your pan.

-It’s a great way to enjoy fresh herbs during the winter months, but also a great time saver!
+Learning how to freeze your herbs is a great way to enjoy fresh flavors during the winter months, but also a great time saver!
 And with the prep work already done, you eliminate the mess!